Working together to build the future

 Chair, October 2017 to Present

 Francesca Accinelli began her career as a cultural administrator in theatre before eventually moving into television production.
 She has spent the last 15 years working with producers of film, television and digital media.
 For the past nine years, she has held progressively senior roles for Telefilm Canada — a federal cultural agency dedicated to developing and promoting the Canadian audiovisual industry.
-Currently, Francesca serves as Telefilm’s Director of Communications and National Promotions.
-Prior to this, she held numerous roles including Director, CMF Program Administration, English market and Deputy Director, Television Business Unit, English Market.
+Currently, Francesca serves as Telefilm’s Vice-President, Promotion, Communication, and International Relations.
+Prior to this, she held numerous roles including Director of Communications and National Promotions and Director, CMF Program Administration, English Market.

 During her time at York, Francesca was a recipient of the Murray Ross Scholarship and was involved with Vanier College Productions.
 Prior to being a student, she spent significant time at York attending the York Youth Connection Day Camp.
 Today, she still misses running up the old Ross building ramp.